ering0427/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+For Part 2, I'm planning to let the user switch between the 12 hour format and the 24 hour format.
+I'd also like to add a stopwatch feature.